35 Easy Swaps That Make Every Meal Healthier

 Replace Granola with Nuts

 While granola may seem like an innocent yogurt topper, it's almost always loaded with added sugar.
-To get the crunch you crave without the extra cals and sugar, top your yogurt with some nuts instead.
+To get the crunch you crave without the extra calories and sugar, top your yogurt with some nuts instead.
 And if you need a bit of added sweetness, drizzle on a teaspoon or two of maple syrup or honey.

 Replace Jam with Smashed Avocado